 One month after Ford unveiled its proposition, Carroll Shelby and his team built the first 1965 Shelby Mustang GT350 race and street cars.
 The Shelby Mustang GT350 Fastback proved to be Ford’s answer to the Chevy Corvette in SCCA road racing events.
 The 1965 breakthrough led to the development of later GT350s, as well as other Ford Shelby projects, including the GT350H, GT500, and GT500KR.

 Due to a decline in sales and a host of creative differences, the Ford-Shelby partnership dissolved in late 1969.
-Shelby American ended its racing agreement the following February, which severed all ties between the two organizations.
+Shelby-American ended its racing agreement the following February, which severed all ties between the two organizations.

 Carroll Shelby and Dodge

-Staring at a broken partnership with one of the largest auto manufacturers in the world and facing a US government that is bent on targeting auto emissions, Shelby left his home and the industry as a whole to begin a new life in South Africa in 1974.
+Staring at a broken partnership with one of the largest auto manufacturers in the world and facing a US government bent on targeting auto emissions, Shelby left his home and the industry as a whole to begin a new life in South Africa in 1974.

 While on the other side of the globe, he launched a new line of Texas-inspired chili mix.
-Similar to his impact on the automotive world, the name Carroll Shelby Chili grew strong throughout the food industry, and he had carved out a nice life for himself while dwelling in South Africa.
+Similar to his impact on the automotive world, the name Carroll Shelby Chili grew throughout the food industry, and he had carved out a nice life for himself while dwelling in South Africa.

-Carroll Shelby Chili has a nice ring to it, but no matter how far he traveled, retired racer and designer could not truly escape his passion for all things automotive.
+Carroll Shelby Chili has a nice ring to it, but no matter how far he traveled, the retired racer and designer could not truly escape his passion for all things automotive.

-In late 1982, at the request of a former Ford colleague, Iacocca, Shelby began to contract with Chrysler, while focusing on improving the Dodge brand.
+In late 1982, at the request of a former Ford colleague, Lee Iacocca, Shelby began to contract with Chrysler, while focusing on improving the Dodge brand.
 While working alongside Iacocca, Carroll Shelby modified several Dodge cars that bore his name, including the Dodge Shelby Charger for six years in the early-to-mid 1980s.
 During his time with Chrysler, a number of Dodge vehicles utilized Shelby-modified parts, including certain year Dodge Daytonas, Spirits, and Durangos among others.

 Perhaps Shelby’s biggest contribution to Dodge was his input with the heavily anticipated Dodge Viper project.
 Envisioned as a 1990s version of the reborn Cobra, Chrysler President Robert A. Lutz sat down with Carroll Shelby to map out what would eventually be known as the Viper.
 The combined ambitions of both Lutz and Shelby calculated the perfect modern interpretation of the Cobra, and the Dodge Viper would make its debut at the Detroit Auto Show in January 1991.